yuki-koyama/rbf-interpolator/README.md

-# What's this?
+# RBF Interpolator

-This is an implementation of RBF (radial basis function) interpolation.
-Given some centroids, this program calculates their "weights" for enabling interpolation.
-It also supports a simple regularization, which is useful for avoiding overfitting with noisy data.
+This is a C++ implementation of RBF (radial basis function) interpolation.
+Given some centroids, this program calculates their "weights" for interpolation.
+It also supports regularization, which is useful for avoiding overfitting with noisy data.

-# Files

-## Main codes
+# Main class

-* RBFInterpolator/Interpolator/interpolator.h
+* rbf_interpolator/interpolator.h
-* RBFInterpolator/Interpolator/interpolator.cpp
+* rbf_interpolator/interpolator.cpp

-## Others

-Other codes include a GUI system for testing the function.

 # Dependencies

+## Required

 - Eigen

+## Optional

-- Qt5 (optional for a visual demo)
+- Qt5 (for an interactive GUI demo)

 # How to use